iota-community/treasury/specifications/chrysalis-referendum-rfc.md

 #### Staking events

-Every time a milestone comes in, the node will increase the rewarded amount per address according to the staked amount and the configured calculation, i.e. by multiplying the staked amount using the numerator and denominator.
+Every time a milestone is confirmed, the node will increase the rewarded amount per address according to the staked amount and the configured calculation, i.e. by multiplying the staked amount using the numerator and denominator.

 ### Ended